-By a decision adopted on 30 May 2017, the European Commission ruled that, as a result of the shareholder vote on the appointment of the new Telecom Italia board of directors, Vivendi had acquired de facto control over Telecom Italia pursuant to the EUMR, and the Commission authorised the acquisition subject to the divestiture of an asset owned by Telecom Italia.
+83 By a decision adopted on 30 May 2017, the European Commission ruled that, as a result of the shareholder vote on the appointment of the new Telecom Italia board of directors, Vivendi had acquired de facto control over Telecom Italia pursuant to the EUMR and the Commission authorised the acquisition subject to the divestiture of an asset owned by Telecom Italia.

-65 &#x27;Direction and coordination' as a concept is peculiar to Italian corporate law; although there is no statutory definition, it is generally maintained that an entity exercises direction and coordination powers over another company where a significant part of the management decisions of the latter is continuously and substantively taken or influenced by the management of the former, despite being formally implemented by the management of the latter.
+^{84 &#}x27;Direction and coordination' as a concept is peculiar to Italian corporate law; although there is no statutory definition, it is generally maintained that an entity exercises direction and coordination powers over another company where a significant part of the management decisions of the latter is continuously and substantively taken or influenced by the management of the former, despite being formally implemented by the management of the latter.
 The direction and coordination regime entails the liability of the entity abusively exercising direction and coordination powers in respect of the company's shareholders (for any prejudice caused to its profitability and the value of their investment) and in respect of the company's creditors (for any impairment to the integrity of the company's assets).

-On 26 July 2017, the French Minister for the Economy and Finance announced that France would temporarily nationalise the STX France shipyard, previously owned by South Korea's STX, which had been acquired by Fincantieri SpA (an Italian shipbuilding company controlled by the Italian Ministry of Economy and Finance) in the context of STX's bankruptcy proceedings.
-The decision gave rise to strident reactions by the Italian government, which were eventually settled through an agreement between the two governments pursuant to which (1) Fincantieri would take control of STX by acquiring 50 per cent of the shares (the remaining shares being acquired by the French state (34 per cent), Naval Group (10 per cent), STX
+85 On 26 July 2017, the French Minister for the Economy and Finance announced that France would temporarily nationalise the STX France shipyard, previously owned by South Korea's STX, which had been acquired by Fincantieri SpA (an Italian shipbuilding company controlled by the Italian Ministry of Economy and Finance) in the context of STX's bankruptcy proceedings.
+The decision gave rise to strident reactions by the Italian government, which were eventually settled through an agreement between the two governments pursuant to which (1) Fincantieri would take control of STX by acquiring 50 per cent of the shares (the remaining shares being acquired by the French state (34 per cent), Naval Group (10 per cent), STX employees and local suppliers) and borrowing a 1 per cent share interest from the French state for 12 years and (2) Italy and France would also explore the possibility of combining Fincantieri and Naval Group's respective military business.

-In the wake of these discussions, on 2 August 2017, the government issued a press release stating that, at the request of the Ministry of Economic Development, it had opened an investigation as to whether Telecom Italia was required to notify the government of the mentioned resolution acknowledging Vivendi's direction and coordination.
+an investigation as to whether Telecom Italia was required to notify the government of the mentioned resolution acknowledging Vivendi's direction and coordination.
 In parallel, the government conducted an investigation as to whether Vivendi's acquisition of its equity interest in Telecom Italia also required any notification to the government under the Law.
-Separately, on 4 August 2017, the Italian securities commission (CONSOB) requested Vivendi to clarify whether it exercised de facto control over Telecom Italia.
+Separately, on 4 August 2017, the Italian securities commission (CONSOB) requested Vivendi to clarify whether it exercised de facto control86 over Telecom Italia.87